deetonn/Console/README.md

 - If you want to test it, copy the path to your plugin, then run the command `load_plugin <path>`.
 To print to the console, use the `terminal` arguments member `WriteLine`.

- (Explain how to use your terminal application, including examples of custom commands and plugins.)
  ## Contributing
  Contributions to this project are welcome!
 If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.
  ## License